Home

 Go Here to See More

-We used green fabric from Joann's that was used in other pieces in the room as a matte for the pictures and added a ribbon tie at the top of each frame.
-To create the matte, I used spray starch to stiffen the fabric so that it wouldn’t sag and then attached it to the picture using double sided tape.
+We used green fabric from Joann's that was used in other pieces in the room as a matte for the pictures and then attached a ribbon tie at the top of each frame to use as a hanger.
+To create the matte, I used spray starch to stiffen the fabric so that it wouldn't sag and then attached it to the picture using double sided tape.
 The fabric was just the perfect shade of green for the artwork.

 They work perfectly in the space above the crib and with the color scheme of the room.